Proposal for simulating quantum spin models with the Dzyaloshinskii-Moriya interaction using Rydberg atoms and the

-{\it Asymptitic quantum many-body scar states of the DH model.-} Recently, Gotta et al. proposed a novel class of nonergodic quantum states, dubbed the AQMBS states \cite{Gotta2023}, which are characterized by the following properties: (i) they are orthogonal to any exact QMBS state, (ii) they have a small amount of entanglement, and (iii) the energy variance goes to zero in the thermodynamics limit.
-Due to property (iii), the relaxation time diverges in the thermodynamics limit.
+Recently, Gotta {\it et al}. proposed a novel class of nonergodic quantum states, dubbed the AQMBS states \cite{Gotta2023}, which are characterized by the following properties: (i) orthogonality to any exact QMBS state, (ii) small entanglement, and (iii) the energy variance that vanishes in the thermodynamics limit.
+Due to the property (iii), the relaxation time diverges in the thermodynamics limit.
 According to Ref.~\cite{Gotta2023}, the AQMBS states can be constructed by deforming the QMBS state.
 Motivated by Ref.~\cite{Gotta2023}, we construct the AQMBS states in the DH model.
 While they can be constructed for both periodic and open boundary conditions, we focus on the latter in the following.
 See the SM for details \cite{supple}.

 The AQMBS states in the DH model are given by